 Would you like to use the data in FRIS?

 Also that is possible!
 In the new FRIS architecture, all submitted data are also re-opened as real "open data" and offered through web services.
-The data are accessible through a FRIS SOAP API and a CERIF SOAP API.
+The data are accessible through open APIs.
 Information is concentrated by specific content type: a web service with information about researchers, about organizations, about projects, about publications and about classifications.

 Our organization service contains all information about the research groups in Flanders.
 Here you will find a description of the profile of this group, its place in the organizational chart of a knowledge institute, the scientific disciplines of the expertise of this group, etc.